 We believe these ideals fit well with the mission of RTE and are very grateful for this generous grant.
 These funds will seed local initiatives to create a resilient remineralization network here in the Pioneer Valley and beyond.
 These new initiatives serve as community demonstration projects of research currently underway at the UMass Deerfield research site and the Agricultural Learning Center, supervised by Professor Stephen Herbert.
 With our emphasis on facilitating international networks, this will allow us to create a strong and visible local presence.
 As a result of receiving this grant, these initiatives are being supported with many in-kind donations.

-Research began this spring of 2014 at Brook’s Bend Farm in collaboration with Owen Wormser of Abound Design, the Clearpath School of Herbal Medicine and Bajrang Tea.
+Research began this spring of 2014 at Brook’s Bend Farm in collaboration with Owen Wormser of Abound Design, the Clearpath School of Herbal Medicine.
 Analysis is underway after the fall harvest to determine increased growth and nutrient density with varying combinations of rock dust, biochar and compost.

 Beginning this fall, high school students at the Paulo Freire Social Justice Charter School (PFSJ) will implement a hands-on science experiment that will span three semesters.
 The Fall 2014 semester will focus on the construction of test plots and adding rock dust and compost.
 During Spring 2015, students will plant crops valued by the Puerto Rican community (aji dulce peppers, cilantro, and calabaza) and in Fall 2015, students will harvest the foods they planted as well as collect and analyze data.
 They will contribute the results of the study to our online research database.
 The environmental science class will include the studies of geology, soils and agriculture, and remineralization.